hemeEHR for independent practicesJoin the waitlist

 Notes that write at the speed you think.

-Reusable text shortcuts.
-SOAP sections that auto-section. ⌘+N opens a fresh note inside the chart you were already in. ⌘+Enter signs and locks.
-Coding Gladiator reads the note before it leaves your screen and pre-stages the codes for the claim.
+Dot phrases and reusable shortcuts on one free-form canvas, no SOAP boxes to tab between.
+Type it, or dictate and let the ambient scribe write it.
+Ctrl/⌘+N opens a fresh note inside the chart you were already in; Ctrl/⌘+Enter signs and locks.
+The Coding Gladiator reads the note before it leaves your screen and pre-stages the codes for the claim.

 Clinical day · 03